adamrib/CryptoGuide/README.md

 3. **[Binance](https://www.binance.com/)** - If you've seen the above 2 exchanges you'll notice they only offer 4 crypto-coins.
 Binance will allow you purchase 100s of other unique coins.
 4. Coming Soon: [Robinhood](https://robinhood.com/referral/adamr520/) - Robinhood recently announced they would offer ZERO FEE crypto trading come February.
 Get on the list and make sure you use my referal code so we can both get [Free Stock](https://robinhood.com/referral/adamr520/)

-These exchanges will ask you to upload ID, this is do to the "Know Your Client - KYC" laws.
+These exchanges will ask you to upload ID, this is due to the "Know Your Client - KYC" laws.
 It is a standard form in the investment industry that ensures investment advisors know detailed information about their clients' risk tolerance, investment knowledge and financial position.
 [Read More Here](https://www.investopedia.com/terms/k/knowyourclient.asp)

 Certain exchanges are there to steal your personal information or rob you of your coins.
-Do your own research!
+I have a high confidence in the ones I've listed above and use them myself.

 ### Trade Fiat to Crypto
 Once approved and verified by the exchanges you ready to buy some coins.